- 1916-1985 (Creation)

 This collection may contain culturally sensitive words or descriptions, some of which might not normally be used in certain public or community contexts.

-Aboriginal and Torres Strait Islander people are warned that this manuscript collection may contain images or names of Aboriginal and Islander people now deceased.
+Aboriginal and Torres Strait Islander peoples are warned that this manuscript collection may contain images or names of Aboriginal and Islander people now deceased.

 The creator has been identified by the name used at the time of creation with the exception of the top-level description.